 In December 2015 I started attending gatherings at The Church of Almighty God, but because I still didn’t have much understanding about matters of faith, I would quite often have to force myself to attend.
 It was only later after experiencing two events that I came to appreciate practically God’s true existence, after which I was able to confirm from the bottom of my heart that Almighty God is the one true God, and that He is always by my side …

 It was a Friday afternoon and I just had one art class left before I was done with school for the day and could go home.
 A classmate suddenly said to me, “Let’s skip our last class and go downtown to have some food and window-shop.
 I heard there’s a new seafood restaurant that’s really good.”
 Hearing this, I was tempted—I hadn’t had anything to eat for lunch and I was really hungry.
 My stomach was growling, almost as if it was urging me to hurry to the seafood restaurant.
 But I was still hesitant.
 “I’ve never skipped a class,” I thought.
 “What if I’m caught?”
 But then I thought: “Xiaoli from our class skips even important classes and has done it so many times without being found out, so I won’t be caught either.”
 I therefore agreed to go with my classmate and asked my art teacher to excuse my absence, saying that I had to go to the doctor that afternoon and needed to leave early.
 Then my classmate and I took a taxi downtown to window-shop and eat, and I didn’t get home until eight or nine that evening.
 After getting back, I got an email from a teacher in charge of international students asking me to bring documentation from my visit to the doctor when I was next in school.
 Seeing that, I panicked, and hurriedly discussed it with my classmates.
 One said, “You don’t have to give the teacher any documentation.
 That’s private.”
 I felt that what she said was right, but since I was in the wrong in this matter, I felt embarrassed to indignantly argue on my own behalf.
 I therefore asked my landlady to help me think of a way out of it.
 She told me to go to the person in charge and admit my error.
 After listening to what she said, my heart was tied up in knots—I didn’t know if I should admit fault or continue with my deception.
 I tossed and turned that night, unable to sleep.
 I wanted to admit my fault, but I was afraid of what my teacher and classmates would think of me, that the positive image I usually maintained would be destroyed in the blink of an eye.
-In the midst of my pain, I came before God to pray and seek, and then I read this passage of God’s words: “But deceitful people do not act this way.
-They live based on the philosophy of Satan and their deceitful nature and substance.
-They have to be cautious in everything they do lest others have something on them; in everything they do, they have to use their own methods, and their own deceitful and crooked manipulation, to cover up their true face, for fear that sooner or later they’ll give themselves away—and when they do show their true colors, they try to turn things around.
-When they try to turn things around, there are times when it’s not so easy, and when they can’t, they start getting anxious.
-They’re afraid that others will see through them; when that happens, they feel they’ve shamed themselves, and then they have to think of ways to say something to retrieve the situation. … In their minds, they’re always thinking about how to prevent you misunderstanding them, how to get you to listen to what they’re saying and regard what they’re doing in a way that achieves the aims of their motivations.
-And so they go over and over it in their head.
-When they can’t sleep at night they think about it; during the day, if they can’t eat they’re thinking about it; during discussions with others they deliberate it.
-They’re always putting on a front, so that you don’t think they’re that kind of person, so that you think they’re good, or that you don’t think that’s what they meant” (“The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks).
+In the midst of my pain, I came before God to pray and seek, and then I read this passage of: “But deceitful people are not like this.
+They live based on the philosophy of Satan and on their own deceitful nature and essence.
+They have to be cautious in everything they do lest others have something on them; in everything they do, they have to use their own methods, and their own deceitful and crooked wiles, to cover up their true face, for fear that sooner or later they’ll give themselves away—and when they do blow their own cover, they must try to turn things around.
+There are times when, as they’re trying to salvage their cover, it’s not so easy, and when things don’t go well, they get all worked up, fearful that others will see through them.
+And when that does happen, they feel they’ve lost face in front of others, and then they have to think of something to say to turn that situation around. … Their brains are constantly working to figure out how to prevent you from misunderstanding them, how to convince you that there’s no ill will behind their words or actions, so that you may accept and believe them.
+And so they go on mulling it over.
+When they can’t sleep at night, they think about it; during the day, if they can’t eat they’re thinking about it; or, when consulting others on another matter, they are still working on probing this one.
+They will always put on a front to get you to feel like they’re not that kind of person, that they are a good person, or to make you feel that this wasn’t what they meant” (“The Most Fundamental Practice of Being an Honest Person” in The Discourses of Christ of the Last Days).
 One after another, every one of God’s words exposed my inner thoughts, as though a light had suddenly shone on the dark side of my heart, exposing it to the light, leaving me feeling terribly ashamed and with nowhere to hide.
 “It’s true!”
 I thought.
 “I skipped class and lied, and afterward not only did I not take the initiative to admit my error, but I racked my brains to think of a way to cover up for my lie, to cover up the truth.
 I didn’t feel the slightest guilt or remorse.
 I even felt that the teacher in charge of international students should mind his own business.
 Oh!
 This kind of behavior is rebellious against God and it disgusts God!
 Not one of my thoughts or deeds is remotely in accord with God’s requirements—this is not how a believer in God behaves!
 No, I must not resolve my problems the way unbelievers do.
 I have to repent to God and act according to His requirements.
 I have to speak honestly and be an honest person.”